sampointer/kapo/README.md

 `kapo` can be run in one of three modes: `run`, `supervise` and `watch`.

 The first is the most useful as a container `ENTRYPOINT`, especially in tandem with the `--ttl` flag to inject some chaos.

-The seocond will prop up failing processes by continually restarting it if it fails (with an optional wait interval), reporting interesting fasts like the last return code and start time on the status listener.
+The second will prop up
+failing processes by continually restarting it if it fails (with an optional wait interval), reporting interesting fasts like the last return code and start time on the status listener.

 The third, `watch`, is for use in tandem with your preferred process supervisor: it'll infer the state of the process from the process list of the operating system.

 The utility of all of this is probably best illustrated via some exmaples: